openfin/openfin-example-window-animation/README.md

-# OpenFin How To: Hello World
+# OpenFin How To: Animate a window

 ## Prerequisites